-Once benefits are authorized, you should direct questions about health, dental and vision benefits, payment status, weekly rates, payment amounts, deductions, etc., to your attendance clerk or personnel office.
+Once NDI benefits are approved, you should direct all other employee benefit questions, including your health, dental and vision benefits to your attendance clerk or personnel office.

 Yes.
 Your NDI benefits will be included as wages on your W-2.

 Yes.
-If you are working reduced hours or modified duty due to a disability and you have a wage loss, you may be eligible for benefits.
+If you work reduced hours or have a change in how you perform your work because of a disability and you have a wage loss, you may be eligible for benefits.

 Yes.
-If you are in a covered bargaining unit and are otherwise eligible for NDI, you can file claims and receive benefits.
+If you are in a covered bargaining unit and are otherwise eligible for NDI, you can file a claim and receive benefits.

 Yes.
-If you are on NDI, you can file an NDI-FCL claim as of July 1, 2019, when the new program starts.
-The EDD will determine eligibility.
+If you are on NDI, you can file a claim for NDI-FCL.
+We will determine if you are eligible.
 However, benefits for both programs cannot be paid on the same day.

 Family Care Leave

-You can file both claims, but are only eligible to receive a maximum of 6 weeks (42 days) in a 12-month period.
-Both claims are cumulative and may not be used on the same day.
+Yes.
+You can file both claims, but you are only eligible to receive a combined maximum of 8 weeks (56 days) in a 12-month period.
+Your bonding claim and caregiver claim cannot overlap.

-NDI-FCL benefits are only available to excluded employees who may not participate in the state’s Paid Family Leave program.
-Only excluded employees on annual leave may be eligible for these benefits.
+NDI-FCL benefits are only available to excluded employees who are not able to participate in the California’s Paid Family Leave program.
+Only excluded state employees on annual leave may be eligible for these benefits.

-NDI-FCL provides up to six weeks of benefits in a 12 month period for employees who need time off work to care for a seriously ill family member or bond with a new child through birth, adoption, or foster care placement.
+NDI-FCL provides up to six weeks of benefits in a 12-month period for employees who are excluded from bargaining and need to take time off work for family leave.

-ENDI provides up to 26 weeks of benefits for a qualifying medical disability and employees must serve a 7 or 10 day waiting period before benefits are paid.
+ENDI provides up to 26 weeks of benefits for a qualifying medical disability and requires a 7 or 10-day waiting period before benefits are paid.

 Yes.
-The procedures for applying for these benefits, the roles and responsibilities of the personnel offices, and how the benefits are paid will be the same as the ENDI program.
+The claim process, the roles and responsibilities of the personnel offices, and how the benefits are paid are the same as the ENDI program.